Which Microsoft ERP System Is Right for You?

 Microsoft Dynamics NAV, SL and GP

-While AX seems to be gaining the lion's share of Microsoft R&D dollars, the company continues to invest in its other ERP properties.
+While AX seems to be gaining the lion's share of Microsoft R&D dollars, the company continues to invest in its other Microsoft ERP solutions.
 Weismantel identifies them all as SMB products, which Microsoft seems to define as 50 to 500 employees.

 "Microsoft Dynamics SL is directed at project-based businesses, Microsoft Dynamics GP for financial management and Microsoft Dynamics NAV for local verticals," he said.